Kethanvr/TeamX-DSATM/demo.md

 4. **AI Insights**
    - Scroll to the AI card, click **Generate Insights**.
-   - Mention that Gemini receives aggregated data and returns summary, actions, and forecast language.
+   - Explain that the on-device insight engine digests aggregated data to produce summary, actions, and a forecast snippet.

 5. **Forecast Panel**
    - Present the “Current vs Optimized” chart.